how to love your personas

 —The Hendricks Institute

 The natural benefits of more people feeling free from fear, more of the time are so needed right now.
 We have to fight back against culture's demands on us sometimes.
 It’s not a perfect science and life will keep presenting challenges as we all know.
-But the ability to experience more of your authentic self and to express yourself joyfully out from under the burden of adaptive child personas goes a long, long way towards building a life you're proud of.
+But the ability to experience more of your authentic self and to express yourself joyfully out from under the burden of adaptive personas goes a long, long way towards building a life you're proud of.

 This approach’s efficacy is multiplied by connection with a facilitator so book a session with me or reach out and we can see if I know other people / references that are the best fit to help you learn more.